luisfgoncalvess/luisfgsilva02/README.md

 - 👋 Hi, I’m @luisfelipegs02
 - 👀 I’m interested in looking forward each time more in programming.
-- 🌱 I’m currently learning about python, HTML and portugol.
+- 🌱 I’m currently learning about python, HTML, CSS and DataScience.
 - 💞️ I’m looking to collaborate on building strong business networking.
 - 📫 How to reach me...
 - Email-> luisfgsilva02@gmail.com